-Since 1996 young people from Heiberg’s sister cities, particularly talented in natural sciences are offered the possibilities of gaining first insights into the world of research during the ISH.
+Since 1996 young people from Heidelberg’s sister cities, particularly talented in natural sciences are offered the possibilities of gaining first insights into the world of research during the ISH.

 In 2009 the decision was taken to expand the International Summer School (ISH) and thus make the success of the ISH master-plan more widely known.
 Only one year later, in 2010, the ISH was able to welcome participants from San Francisco and Seoul.
 After an inquiry from the National Youth Science Forum (NYSF) in Canberra (Australia) in October 2010, the ISH entered into an agreement with the NYSF.
 Since then, three young people a year from Canberra have been given the opportunity to take part in the ISH.

-In 2010 Heidelberg’s contacts with the John Earnest Foundation in Palo Alto (USA) were utilised to enable young people from the Western Reserve Academy (WRA) in Ohio (USA) to participate in the ISH.
-In 2011, the ISH entered into a formal partnership with the John Earnest Foundation.
+In 2010 Heidelberg’s contacts with the John Ernest Foundation in Palo Alto (USA) were utilised to enable young people from the Western Reserve Academy (WRA) in Ohio (USA) to participate in the ISH.
+In 2011, the ISH entered into a formal partnership with the John Ernest Foundation.
 One year later, the cooperation agreement between the ISH and the Western Reserve Academy was finalised.

 National Youth Science Forum (NYSF)